 You can group VMs based on vCenter Server tags that dynamically categorize objects by metadata attached in the vSphere inventory.
 VM membership in these groups cannot be edited in the VAO UI — you must modify group properties in Veeam ONE Client or modify tags in the vSphere environment.

 After you create a tag category, edit a tag category or assign a tag to an object in the vSphere inventory, the changes may not appear in the VAO UI immediately — the data synchronization process between VAO and Veeam ONE may take more than 3 hours to complete.

 You can speed up the data synchronization process using Veeam ONE Reporter installed as part of the embedded Veeam ONE server.
 To do that:

 The address consists of a FQDN of the VAO server and the website port specified during installation (by default, 1239).
 Note that Veeam ONE Reporter is available over HTTPS.

 To learn how to group VMs using tags collected from the vCenter Server, see the Veeam Availability Orchestrator Group Management Guide, section Tag-Based Categorization.
 To learn how to create tag categories and assign tags to infrastructure objects in the vSphere inventory, see VMware Docs.

-You can create your own categories and VM groups using the functionality of Veeam ONE Monitor.
-VM membership in these groups cannot be edited in the VAO UI — you must modify group properties in Veeam ONE Monitor.
+You can create your own categories and VM groups using the functionality of Veeam ONE Client.
+VM membership in these groups cannot be edited in the VAO UI — you must modify group properties in Veeam ONE Client.
 You can group VMs using the following methods:

 - Single-parameter categorization creates a group for each unique value of the selected property.